xonq/mycotools/test/mycotools_workshop.md

 This script will output a `predb` file that is ready for assimilating into the database.
-If you wanted to add your own genomes, you would fill out one of these files manually by generating it via `mtdb predb2mtdb > predb.tsv`, then running the following commands as we will here:
+If you wanted to add your own genomes, you would fill out one of these files manually by generating a blank copy via `mtdb predb2mtdb > predb.tsv`, then running the following commands as we will here:

 ```bash